 Higher demand for unprocessed wood from overseas means many local sawmills don't have enough unprocessed wood to turn into products.

-Sawmills may close in the next three years if the high demand for unprocessed wood from overseas continues.
+Sawmills may close if the high demand for unprocessed wood from overseas continues.
 With less sawmills, it will be harder to find a job as a wood processing worker.

 Small range of employers

 Wood processing workers work for sawmills and wood processing companies.